AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/home.md

 ---
 title: AEM 6.4 Classic UI Authoring User Guide
 seo-title: AEM 6.4 Classic UI Authoring User Guide
 description: This guide covers the concepts of authoring in AEM in the classic user interface.
 seo-description: Covers the concepts of authoring in AEM in the classic UI.
+exl-id: 56522aaf-9a8d-48b8-b748-3b57d5e9c8ef
 ---
 # AEM 6.4 Classic UI Authoring User Guide

 This guide covers the concepts of authoring in AEM in the classic user interface.